ankita34359/Complete-JavaScript/09_Lecture: while and do-while loops/09_Notes.md

 - The condition is evaluated before each iteration.
 - If the condition evaluates to true, the code block runs.
 - The loop stops when the condition becomes false.

+### Infinite Loops

+Be cautious!
+If the condition never becomes false, the loop will run forever.